24 Day Afghan Wakhan Expedition

 FAQs

-This 24 Day Afghan Wakhan expedition is rated as difficult and rugged.
-This means that we will be tent camping for the majority of this expedition, sleeping in primitive areas, and will be trekking for long hours at high altitudes.
-We will have several days without access to showers, so can be a bit uncomfortable for some.
+This 7 Day Fann Mountains expedition is rated as challenging and rugged.
+This means that we will be tent camping each night of the expedition, sleeping in primitive camps, and will be trekking for long hours at higher altitudes.
+We will have several nights without access to showers, so it can be a bit uncomfortable for some.

 To join any Safar Expeditions departure you will need to carry an active travel insurance plan.
-Be aware that the Afghan Wakhan's remote nature and limited medical facilities pose very real challenges in the event of medical emergencies and serious illness.
+Be aware that the remote nature of the Fann Mountains poses very real challenges in the event of medical emergencies and serious illnesses and injuries.
 Because of this, it is recommended to select an insurance plan that covers both medical care and evacuation.

-Prescriptions and even some over-the-counter medications can be difficult to impossible to find in the Afghan Wakhan, so make sure to bring any meds you need or may need with you.
+Prescriptions and over-the-counter meds are usually possible to find in Dushanbe, but we still recommend to make sure to bring any meds you need or may need with you.

-Yes, we do provide a suggested packing list and preparation guide for our Afghan Wakhan expeditions that can be viewed here
+Yes, we do provide a suggested packing list and preparation guide for our Fann Mountains expedition that can be viewed here.

 Please let us know of any dietary restrictions or allergies in advance so that we can accommodate your needs.